Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Hiking Trail Description

-In summer, even mid-week, the small lot on Route 47 fills up very quickly.
-On weekends, plan to arrive as early as you can — and have a Plan B for your day in case the lot is full when you arrive.
+In summer, even mid-week, the small lot on Route 47 fills up quickly.
+On weekends, plan to arrive as early as you can — cars start to arrive before dawn — and have a Plan B for your day in case the lot is full when you arrive.

-The trailhead is uphill across the road, right in the crook of the hairpin turn.
+The hike begins uphill, across the road, right in the crook of the hairpin turn.
 For 30 minutes or so, follow the yellow blazes of the Phoenicia East Branch trail.

 Early on, this footbridge crosses the Esopus Creek which begins further upstream on the north side of Slide Mountain.

 From here, the trail is steep and lumpy until you make it to the junction.

 After 25 mins or so you’ll arrive at a junction.
 Turn left/north to head toward Giant Ledge, following the blue blazes.

 Just below the 3000’ contour, a spur trail leads left/west to a spring.
 Two minutes after the spur, you’ll come to a boulder field.
 Pick your way through, making your way toward an enormous Tim Burton Tree.

 Turn left and head uphill, continuing to follow the blue blazes (which can be tricky to spot here).